ganskef/MoCuishle/_posts/2016-05-01-windows-8-1-n-tested.md

 caching of *HTTPS* pages in these environments.
 <!--more-->

+While I'm regular using *Mo Cuishle* on *Debian GNU/Linux* and *Mac OS X*, *Microsoft Windows* wasn't tested very well.
+Now I've acquired a license for testing purposes.
+Especially *Java Nonblocking IO (NIO)* and *Transport Level Security (TLS)* is needed both to test on every supported system.
+On *Android* it feels like it's needed on every supported device :-) .

 # Full Text Search on Windows

 [<img class="left" src="{{ site.urlimg }}windows-folder-300.png" alt="">]({{ site.urlimg }}windows-folder.png)